dragan717080/ThreePortfolio/README.md

 - **Three.js**

 Three.js is a JavaScript library for creating 3D graphics in the browser.
 It provides a higher-level abstraction for building interactive 3D experiences.
-With a wide range of features and a vibrant community, Three.js is a versatile tool for developers, enabling the creation of visually stunning and immersive web applications.
 It offers a variety of controls, geometries, materials, and lights, adding a 3D layer of interactivity and visual appeal.

 - **TypeScript**